Why do bats hang upside down?

 Bats in the attic

-As with other wildlife, never evict bats during their maternity season, which is about April 15th through August 31st.
+As with other wildlife, never evict bats during their maternity season, which is around April 15th through August 31st.
 The young, called pups, cannot fly and will die.
 Also avoid evicting bats in winter, as you’ll be forcing them out during their hibernation period into temperatures they can’t tolerate, with no ready roost and no food source (insects).
 Late fall is the best time.
 Bats aren’t aggressive animals; they’ll leave you alone.
 It’s only a little wait on your part and will save their lives.

 Here’s how to evict them, according to the Organization for Bat Conservation: Enlist the help of several friends to each watch a different side of your house from dusk until one hour after sunset.
 The goal is to find the opening(s) being used by the bats.
 Bats are able to get in through a hole the size of a thumb, so look closely and expect them to fly out fast.
 You may have to do this several nights until you find their opening.
 Once located, mount a bat house near the opening and the bats will become accustomed to it as they come and go.
 A week later, during the day, tape a large mesh screen on three sides around the opening(s) into your attic.
 The screen should extend a foot past the opening on all sides.
 Keep it loose enough for the bats to crawl out through the open bottom.
 They won’t be able to get back inside, however, and will look for the closest good place to roost.
-Hopefully it will be the bat house you’ve conveniently placed nearby.
+Hopefully, it will be the bat house you’ve conveniently placed nearby.
 There!
 You’ve evicted your tenants and also helped them settle into a new place.
 Leave the screen in place for another week and then permanently secure it.

 As for where to place the bat house, hang it on the side of your house or another building, under the eaves and in a spot where it will get a few hours of sun each day.
 Or hang it on a pole or tree, although tree-mounted houses reportedly have lower occupancy.
 The house needs to be 15 to 20 feet off the ground.
 Bat houses mounted in the spring, before birthing time, are more successful.
 The bats are in your attic because they found a way inside (all it takes is a tiny opening) and it’s becoming a challenge for them to find suitable roosting sites as their habitat disappears.
 If you live more than half a mile away from open water, you’ll likely never have a bat problem.
 Bats like forest and water edges, probably because these habitats provide large quantities of insects.